jackiespear/jsPsychExperiment1/README.md

 # A Random Word Experiment

 A word recognition experiment, with completely random words derived from TASA.
+Programmed with jsPsych.

 ## Purpose